NicoleHinojosa/Assesssment-4/README.md

 n=6: This argument specifies the number of rows to be displayed, in this case, the first six rows.

 #### Outputs:
-Console Output: The variable gene_expression_show will hold the first six rows of the gene_expression data frame, which will be printed to the console when called.
+Console Output: It will print the values from three specific columns (identified by their original names) to the console.

-Formatted Table: The kable() function formats the gene_expression_show data frame into a neatly structured table with the following attributes:
+Formatted Table: A formatted table (using kable) displaying the first six rows of the gene_expression_show data frame with renamed columns ("Data 1", "Data 2", "Data 3").This table includes:

   -Alignment: Centered columns (align = 'c').
   -Caption: "First 6 genes of gene_expression file", providing context to the displayed data.

 ### Calculate Mean Expression